V0X-DEI/V0X-DEI/README.md

 u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) (dont c+h if i have like dni stuff like that in my name (unless friends)

+im yAPPING SO MUCH HERE OHMYGOD. ok but like im rlly shy so heh.. i usually don't int first okay note that

 hmmm..imight like vox idk guyss.... looks at my 23 vox ponies.. guys ijust really like vox he is nothing likeme tho idk mybe